-^{}We would like to thank Guido Ascari, Gianluca Benigno, Domenico Giannone, Roberto Motto, and the seminar participants at the Federal Reserve Bank of Chicago, the Federal Reserve Bank of Cleveland, the De Nederlansche Bank, the University of Lausanne, the Workshop on the Economics of Risk Econometric Tools and Policy Implications at Collegio Carlo Alberto, Turin, the workshop on Monitoring and Forecasting Macroeconomic and Financial Risk at the National Central Bank of Belgium, the 2nd Annual Non-Linearities in Macro Workshop at the Bank of England.
-Any views expressed in this paper are those of the authors and do not necessarily reflect the views of De Nederlandsche Bank or any other person associated with the Eurosystem.
+\We would like to thank Guido Ascari, Gianluca Benigno, Domenico Giannone, Emmanuel Moench, Roberto Motto, and the seminar participants at the Federal Reserve Bank of Chicago, the Federal Reserve Bank of Cleveland, the De Nederlansche Bank, the University of Lausanne, the Workshop on the Economics of Risk Econometric Tools and Policy Implications at Collegio Carlo Alberto, Turin, the workshop on Monitoring and Forecasting Macroeconomic and Financial Risk at the National Central Bank of Belgium, the 2nd Annual Non-Linearities in Macro Workshop at the Bank of England, and the Workshop on Empirical Monetary Economics at OFCE, Paris.
+Leonardo Melosi is grateful to the European Central Bank for its generous hospitality and support during the summer of 2024, where a significant portion of this work was conducted.
+Any views expressed in this paper are those of the authors and do not necessarily reflect the views of De Nederlandsche Bank or any other person associated with the Europystem.

-[†]University of Strathclyde & ESCOE. andrea.de-polis@strath.ac.uk
+&lt;sup>†University of Strathclyde & ESCOE. andrea.de-polis@strath.ac.uk

-[‡]University of Warwick, European University Institute, DNB & CEPR. leonardo.melosi@eui.eu
+&lt;sup>‡University of Warwick, European University Institute, DNB & CEPR. leonardo.melosi@eui.eu

-[§]Collegio Carlo Alberta & CEPR. ivan.petrella@carloalberto.org
+&lt;sup>§Collegio Carlo Alberto, University of Turin & CEPR. ivan.petrella@carloalberto.org